jetstack/tarmak/docs/introduction.rst

 Providers
 ^^^^^^^^^

-A Provider object contains credentials and information for Cloud provider accounts.
+A Provider contains credentials and information for cloud provider accounts.
 A Provider can be used for many Environments, while every Environment has to be associated with exactly one Provider.